Can the working class make it in the expensive arts?

 ARTS CLASS: Can the working class afford to make it in the expensive arts?

 l started comedy, as a hobby after I moved to London…and I soon fell in love, says Stephen Bailey.

-As a dreamer, one who openly loves Hilary Duff and an insta-quote, I sometimes feel like a lifelong career may be in my reach.
+As a dreamer, one who openly loves Hilary Duff and an insta-quote.
+I sometimes feel like a lifelong career may be within my reach.

 “Go confidently in the direction of your dreams!
 Live the life you’ve imagined”

 I have now been working at comedy for six years (longer than any internship lasts).
 I adore performing most nights – to audiences of different sizes and engaging with people for anywhere between 10-60 minutes – and by the end of it becoming pals…and not always getting paid for the pleasure.